mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

 * **drawDonut** - Draw a Donut (enclave)
 * **modifyFeature** - Move vertices of a geometry
 * **moveFeature** - Move geometry
-* **selectFeature** - Geometry de-/select (experimental).
-There is no interaction with the table yet and the available workflows are limited to the Delete operation.
-* **removeSelected** - delete selected geometry (experimental).
-Deletes all objects selected in the map.
-* **removeAll** - Caution: remove all geometries from the table

 YAML-Definition of toolset types